Bulgaria–Russia relations: 20th century

-After 1989
+1989–2021

 After the fall of communism in 1989, Bulgaria–Russia relations entered a new stage.
 Relations were affected by the political orientation of the party in power.
 The left was more supportive of close relations than the right.
-Russian attempts to interfere continued after the People's Republic of Bulgaria and Soviet Union collapsed.
-That led to the expulsion of two Russian diplomats during the Union of Democratic Forces (СДС) government in March 2001 as Ivan Kostov, then Prime Minister of Bulgaria, was made aware of attempts to remove the Bulgarian government by Russian agents in the Bulgarian government, only five months before the legitimate end of the government term.
+Russian attempts to interfere continued after the People's Republic of Bulgaria and the Soviet Union collapsed.
+That led to the expulsion of two Russian diplomats during the Union of Democratic Forces government in March 2001 as Ivan Kostov, the Prime Minister of Bulgaria, was made aware of attempts to remove the Bulgarian government by Russian agents in the Bulgarian government, only five months before the legitimate end of the government term.
 Relations between the two remained moderate despite Bulgaria's integration with Western Europe and the United States.
 Bulgaria joined NATO in 2004 and the European Union in 2007.

 A later President, Georgi Parvanov of the Bulgarian Socialist Party, sought energy cooperation in a programme that he termed a 'Grand Slam'.
 Although he managed to obtain two terms in office, for the most part he lacked public support.
 Most agreements were later revised, with successful projects given a chance, while unsuccessful efforts were stopped, such as NPP Belene, which was halted due to the unprofitable nature of the project for the Bulgarian side.
 This was opposed by former Prime Minister and current Party of European Socialists leader Sergei Stanishev, who had promised to replace the right wing government of Boyko Borisov.

 Bulgaria was deemed "unfriendly to Russia" on 30 of April 2021, because of the expulsion of several diplomats.
-This was, however, later confirmed to not be true, as on the 14 of May 2021, the Russian government's officially released list of unfriendly countries contained only two other countries - the Czech Republic and the United States.
-After the 2022 Russian invasion of Ukraine started, Bulgaria, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
+This was, however, later confirmed to not be true, as on the 14 of May 2021, the Russian government's officially released list of unfriendly countries contained only two other countries – the Czech Republic and the United States.